Supporting people to make confident decisions about sensor based falls prevention and detection technology

 Why now is the right time

 Adult social care has made significant progress in its digital foundations, particularly through the rollout of Digital Social Care Records.
-This creates a timely opportunity to set clear, shared standards for care technology.
+This creates a timely opportunity to set clear, shared functional capabilities for care technology.
 The project supports the NHS 10 Year Plan by enabling more preventative, joined-up care at neighbourhood level, where health, social care, housing and community services work together around people.

 Who we are doing this with

 This project is overseen by the London Borough of Redbridge, working in partnership with the national Digitising Social Care (DiSC) programme.
-Care City are delivering the work, bringing practical experience from across the country and engaging stakeholder nationally as part of this research.
+Care City is delivering the work, bringing practical experience from across the country and engaging stakeholder nationally as part of this research.

 Who we want to engage with